 Otherwise, things are much as before.
-The wide 'jet wing'-inspired front apron with these huge lower corner finned cut-outs is one component in this '63' model's visual differentiation from the less GLC '43' model, but the main thing that enhances this '63' model's added status is a distinctive styling feature that until recently was reserved for the AMG GT sportscar - this 'Panamerica' front grille.
+The wide 'jet wing'-inspired front apron with huge lower corner finned cut-outs is one component in this '63' model's visual differentiation from the less GLC '43' model, but the main thing that enhances this '63' variant's added status is a distinctive styling feature that until recently was reserved for the AMG GT sportscar - the 'Panamerica' front grille.

 And at the wheel? well if you're wavering between this car and Affalterbach's more conventional C 63 model, then this is where the GLC V8 will probably sell itself to you.
 You know of course that this SUV's high-set stance will put it at a disadvantage to an ordinary performance saloon or estate when it comes to weight transfer and cornering agility, but somehow, it's hard to resist the allure of such a commanding driving position.
 This revised version gets an AMG version of the more advanced MBUX infotainment system and, on the 'S' model, a smarter new AMG steering wheel with touch-sensitive controls.
 There's more space in the back that you'd get in the C 63 Estate model that the magazine experts will recommend you choose instead - and more boot room too, with 550-litres in the SUV and 500-litres in the Coupe.

 Market and Model

 Of course, you won't be expecting a car of his calibre to be inexpensive - and this one is predictably pricey, the base 'GLC 63 4MATIC+' version requiring a £70,000 budget in standard 476bhp guise.
 But why would you want that when another £6,750 would get you the uprated 510bhp 'GLC 63 S 4MATIC+' model with 510hp and 700Nm of torque, enough - just - to give you the power-bragging rights over any upstart rival.
 Add in a few well chosen extras to this variant and you could easily be looking at pushing its £76,000 asking price up to around £90,000, which was the original price tag of the particular car we tested.